redndgreen8/BWB-Wyeth-RShiny/README.md

 ```
 ## Usage

-Clone the repository and run the scripts from the main directory.
+Clone the repository and run the app.R script from the main directory, in Rstudio.